 Some of these foods are not necessarily high in fiber, such as onions, but are known to irritate the stomach of a person with Crohn’s disease.

-Excess inflammation in the gut leads to symptoms of a Crohn’s flare-up.
-Most doctors will recommend eating a diet called a low residue diet.
+Many doctors will recommend eating a diet called a low residue diet.
 This is similar to a low fiber diet but also limits other foods that reduce the amount of solid waste in a person’s stool.

 Beverages that a person can enjoy when experiencing a Crohn’s flare-up include: